Skip to main content

 Old San Juan

-Old San Juan, San Juan, Puerto Rico
+Old San Juan, San Juan, PR

 Old San Juan is a staple in city sightseeing tours, which offer an easy way to get an overview of the historic city within the medieval city walls, and typically pass by other must-see sites such as La Fortaleza (The Fortress), Plaza de Armas, the Chapel of Christ (Capilla del Cristo), and the Santa María Magdalena de Pazzis Cemetery.
 More tailored options include food tours and walking tours with a private guide, while Segway tours and cruises on the bay are also popular options in San Juan.